The Stikine River

 Stikine River Tours to Shakes Lake and possibly Shakes Glacier (dependent on ice conditions)

-Price: $250 plus city tax for the basic lower river tour, based on 8 person minimum or a boat rate for $325.00 per hour.
-This is a 3 to 4 hour trip.
+$250 plus city tax for the basic lower river tour.
+This is a 4 hour trip but can be longer if desired.

 Summit Charters Vessel of Choice: